-In person events/meetings hosted by a chartered student organization, a division/department, faculty/staff group or University administration that includes members of the outside community must submit an exception request at least ten business days from the date of the event.
+In person events/meetings hosted by a division/department, faculty/staff group or University administration that includes members of the outside community must submit an exception request at least ten business days from the date of the event.

-In person events/meetings held on campus by a non-campus entity (any group that is not a chartered student organization, division/department, faculty/staff group or University administration) must submit an exception request by an appropriate University representative at least ten business days from the date of the event.
+In person events/meetings held on campus by a non-campus entity (any group that is not a division/department, faculty/staff group or University administration) must submit an exception request by an appropriate University representative at least ten business days from the date of the event.

 Attendance must be taken for each event held in person.
 The roster must include name, phone number and email for everyone in attendance.
 The attendance roster must be provided, upon request to the Emergency Operations Committee (EOC).

 Exceptions must be sent to the Events Committee no later than 10 business days prior to the event for consideration.
+If alcohol is being requested, 14 business days is required.
 A recommendation to approve/disapprove will be made by the Committee.
 If further discussion is required, the exception request will go to the EOC for determination.
 If review is required by the President’s Executive Council (PEC), they will make the final determination.